Roger Harrabin

-Roger Harrabin (born 28 March 1955) is the BBC's energy and environment analyst, and one of their senior journalists on the environment and energy.
+Roger Harrabin (born 28 March 1955) is a British journalist who was the BBC's energy and environment analyst until July 2022.
 He has broadcast on environmental issues since the 1980s and has won many awards in print, TV and radio.
 Aside from his speciality he has covered many major general news stories.
 He is an honorary Fellow at St. Catharine's College, Cambridge, a visiting fellow at Green Templeton College, Oxford, an Associate Press Fellow at Wolfson College, Cambridge, and has received an honorary Doctorate of Science from Cranfield University.

 Early life and career

 Harrabin was born and raised in Coventry, England, where his father ran a building firm with his wife and brother.
 He attended Stivichall Primary School and King Henry VIII School.
 He then studied English at St Catharine's College, Cambridge, where he was president of the Junior Common Room.
 He started a college newspaper.

 He began his career on the Coventry Evening Telegraph.
 He developed a specialism reporting on the city's ethnic minority population, who were previously largely ignored in the media.
 He won a prize in the British Press Awards in 1980 for a series of features tracing the roots of Coventry Asians back to Pakistan and India.

 He joined the independent Thames Television News as a producer while also freelancing for several years as a Saturday sports sub-editor in Fleet Street on the News of the World and the Sunday Mirror.
 During a spell at BBC Radio London he revealed how the Metropolitan Police was training its riot control officers using Roman Army tactics.